drupal-graphql/graphql/doc/contrib/README.md

   or at the [Git book](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) for more information on how to do that.

-## Documentation
+## Contributing documentation

-Documentation is maintained in the `doc` directory in [GitBook] format, and can be edited just like code issues with the pull request process.
+Documentation is maintained in the `doc` directory in [GitBook] format, so it can be edited just like code issues with the pull request process.

 [GitBook]: https://www.gitbook.com/

 To check a local copy of documentation while working on it, install Gitbook locally, and type:

-    $ cd (your_drupal_site)
-    $ cd modules/contrib/graphql
+    $ cd (your_drupal_path)/modules/contrib/graphql
     $ gitbook serve

-You then have documentation available on `http://localhost:4000/` with live-reload when you edit it.
+You then have documentation available on `(your_drupal_url):4000` with live-reload when you edit it.